10-year-old runs for safety after men attempt to lure him into car with candy

 “Hopefully we can find them,” David said.

 The Dowlands filed a report with Riverton police.
-Grayden described the strangers as being three men in their 30s or 40s with no facial hair, in a white 4-door sedan.
+Grayden described the strangers as being three men in their 30s or 40s with no facial hair, in a white 4-door sedan, seen below: